 These bad habits carry over into adulthood and cause damage to the eyes.
-Most of eye problems and ailments are simply caused by the bad habits learned in our youth.
+Most eye problems and ailments are simply caused by the bad habits learned in our youth.

 Children have a natural curiosity to learn new things.
-Ask any kindergartener or first grader if they are excited for school and they will almost always say yes with genuine enthusiasm.
+Ask any kindergartener or first grader if they are excited about school and they will almost always say yes with genuine enthusiasm.

 Why the huge difference between the two?
 School is too disciplined and children are forced to spend hours each day learning and memorizing things that don’t interest them.
 Any subject that is uninteresting causes more concentration and the eyes to strain through.

 The eyes strain when forced to concentrate on images that don’t interest us.
 Like numbers on an analytical report for work isn’t going to interest all the employees, mathematics, science, and English won’t interest every student.

 The Bates Method was discovered by Dr. William Bates, a famous eye doctor.
-In his method, Dr. Bates put together a large, poster-sized card covered in common shapes and letters familiar to most school age children.
+In his method, Dr. Bates put together a large, poster-sized card covered in common shapes and letters familiar to most school-age children.

-The card was hung at the front on the classroom and offered the students something to look at when they were feeling tired or overwhelmed.
+The card was hung at the front of the classroom and offered the students something to look at when they were feeling tired or overwhelmed.
 The purpose of the card was to give the children a chance to relax their eyes.
-Looking at new material puts strain on the eyes, but familiar objects allow the eyes to relax.
+Looking at new material puts a strain on the eyes, but familiar objects allow the eyes to relax.

 Teaching children not to strain their eyes from a young age will help keep their vision sharp for years to follow.